10 Outstanding Desert Landscaping Ideas

 Group Smaller Plants

 When you group smaller plants, you multiply their visual impact.
 This looks most natural when you use identical species and repeat them in odd numbers, as seen here.
 Informally placed rocks call attention to the plant vignette.
+Mixing texture like this is one of our favorite desert landscape ideas for backyards.

 Place a focal-point plant where it can be appreciated—by an entryway, walkway, or in front of a wall.
 What makes it a focal point?
 A bold attitude, whether it comes from size, shape, or in this case, color.
 By the way, this pineleaf beardtongue (Pennstemon pinifolius) is hardy in Zones 5–9, so you can enjoy it even if you don’t live in the desert!
 These three projects up the curb appeal of your entryway.